singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 88  }
 ```

 What if, as a follow up question, you are asked to solve the problem with even less memory?
 In this case, we can do repeated passes using the approach from the first step.
 We'd first check to see how many integers are found within each sequence of a million elements.
-Then, in the second pass, we'd check how many inte­ gers are found in each sequence  of a thousand elements.
+Then, in the second pass, we'd check how many integers are found in each sequence  of a thousand elements.
 Finally, in the third pass, we'd apply the bit vector.

 **10.8  Find Duplicates:** You have an array with all the numbers from 1 to N, where  N is at most 32,000.
 The array may have duplicate entries and you do not know what N is.
-With only 4 kilobytes of memory
-available, how would you print all duplicate elements in the array?
+With only 4 kilobytes of memory available, how would you print all duplicate elements in the array?

 SOLUTION